TUM-DSE/research-work-info/registration/REGISTER-README.md

 ## Important guidelines

-- Given that we have a strict time limit to accomplish a thesis (6 months for MSc, 4 months for BSc, 1 semester for Guided Research/IDP), please ensure that you clearly understand the thesis problem statement and scope before registering your thesis.
+- Given that we have a strict time limit to accomplish your research work (6 months for MSc thesis, 4 months for BSc thesis, 1 semester for Guided Research/IDP), please ensure that you clearly understand the problem statement and scope before registering.

-- In general, before registering your thesis, it is a good practice to closely work with your thesis advisor.
-This would help you to get familiar with the related work, problem statement, and scope of your thesis work.
+- In general, before initiating the registeration process, it is a good practice to closely work with your advisor.
+This would help you to get familiar with the related work, problem statement, and scope of your work.
 Please also briefly bootstrap the work by implementing a "strawman" design.
-This will give you a very good idea and confidence going forward with your thesis work.
+This will give you a very good idea and confidence going forward.